Special report by Sinnamon Harris

 Citizens’ Initiative Review Commission (CIRC) kicked-off the first initiative panel review.
 Panelists traveled from across the state to congregate at the Salem Conference Center.
 Panelists had been culled from an intricate but random process developed by the Oregon Healthy Democracy to insure a microcosm of Oregon was represented.

-Marion Sharp, CIRC Commissioner (see photo above), and a former panelist for the 2010 CIR pilot program, welcomed the Oregon panelists and shared some of her experiences.
+Marion Sharp, one of the first CIRC Commissioners and a former panelist for the 2010 CIR pilot program, welcomed the Oregon panelists and shared some of her experiences.
 She spoke about the satisfaction of seeing the hard work come to its fruition with publication in the Oregon Voters’ Pamphlet and the “deep thinking” that went into those few 220 words.

 Sharp told the panelists that they are involved in the historical event of becoming the first initiative review panel convened by the newly minted CIRC.
 She explained that the CIRC is charged by the 2011 Legislature with overseeing the initiative review process.
 Sharp also explained that the two initiatives to be reviewed were chosen, in part, by the commission because of the initiative’s potential fiscal impact on Oregonians and because the initiatives amend the Oregon Constitution.